-Highlight the box beside Time Zone and press the button.
-Select your time zone from the list and press the button.
+Highlight the box beside Time Zone and press the 9 button.
+Select your time zone from the list and press the 9 button.
+Highlight Enable Daylight Saving Time and press the 9 button.
+Pressing the 9 button toggles between On and Off.